 So how can you help?

-You can do two things to give these amazing creatures a better chance, according to PTES.
+According to PTES, you can do two things to give these amazing creatures a better chance of surviving.

 The scientists need to know more about stag beetle numbers.
-So PTES is asking you to go out on six warm evenings in June and July, walk at least 500m, and report any stag beetle sightings as part of the charity’s annual Great Stag Hunt.
+So PTES is asking you to go outside from late May into July and record your stag beetle sightings as part of the charity’s annual Great Stag Hunt.
 The information will help build a clearer picture of the plight of the species.
-To take part, visit www.stagbeetlemonitoring.org.

 • Make a log pile Sounds simple?
 It is.
-But these days many gardeners have tidied up all the scruffy bits that the wildlife tends to love.
-(Log piles are also great habitat for other invertebrates and hedgehogs).
+But these days many gardeners tidy up all the scruffy bits that the wildlife tends to love (log piles are also great habitat for other invertebrates and hedgehogs).
 Once your log pile is built, record its location online at stagbeetles.ptes.org.

 • Leave dead wood in your garden.
 Instead of tearing out old stumps and tidying up dead wood, leave them alone.
 They will provide food and shelter for stag beetles and their larvae.